SethuEapen/teamThreeFinalProject/README.md

 5) every time you need to recompile and test the code, you will need to run:
     -- `make`
     -- `./test`
+6) to run the main file, run (after ensuring you're still in the build directory):
+    -- `./main`
+7) every time you need to recompile and run the main file, you will need to run:
+    -- `make`
+    -- `./main`